kerestes/Algorithmes/README.md

 ## Java

-There are the same 5 sorting algorithms and 5 algorithms to solve sudoku:
+There are 5 sorting algorithms and 6 algorithms to solve sudoku:

 * Sort
     * Bubble Sort